Rodrigues rail: Contemporary accounts

-The Rodrigues rail was first recorded by Leguat in his 1708 memoir A New Voyage to the East Indies.
-He was the leader of a group of nine French Huguenot refugees which were the first to colonise Rodrigues from 1691 to 1693, after they were marooned there by their captain.
-Leguat's observations are considered some of the first cohesive accounts of animal behaviour in the wild, and his full account of the bird reads as follows:
+The Rodrigues rail was first recorded by Leguat in his 1708 memoir, and his account of the bird reads as follows:

-Another description of appearance and behaviour is found in a document called Relation de l'Ile Rodrigue attributed to Tafforet, who was marooned on Rodrigues in 1726:
+Tafforet's 25-1726 description of the bird's appearance and behaviour reads as follows:

-Unlike the red rail and other extinct Mascarene birds, the Rodrigues rail was not illustrated by contemporaneous artists.
+Unlike the red rail and many other extinct Mascarene birds, the Rodrigues rail was not illustrated by contemporaneous artists.
 Olson described reconstructions made for the British zoologist Walter Rothschild's 1907 book Extinct Birds and the Japanese ornithologist Masauji Hachisuka's 1953 book The Dodo and Kindred Birds as "rather fanciful".
 The English artist Frederick William Frohawk based his restoration in the former book on an outline illustration, which was in turn based on a sketch drawn by Herbert, which is now known to depict the red rail.
 The German zoologist Hermann Schlegel thought it depicted a species of dodo (which he called Didus herbertii) from Rodrigues when he drew the outline in 1854, and that it was the species mentioned by Leguat.